-"funeral director" means a person who regularly carries on the business of supplying funeral services and maintains an establishment for that purpose in Manitoba; (« entrepreneur de pompes funèbres »)
+"funeral director" means a person who regularly carries on the business of supplying funeral services; (« entrepreneur de pompes funèbres »)

-"funeral services" means the services and commodities usual in the preparation for burial and the burial of the dead, or any such service and commodity, other than
+"funeral services" means funeral services in Manitoba, and includes the services and commodities usual in the preparation for burial and the burial of the dead, or any such service and commodity, other than

 (a) the supplying of lots, plots, compartments, or other space in a cemetery, columbarium, or mausoleum, grave markers, or vases, and

 (b) services rendered at a cemetery for which a charge is made by the owner or operator of the cemetery; (« services de pompes funèbres »)

 "licensee" means a funeral director licensed under this Act to provide funeral services under a prearranged funeral plan; (« titulaire d'un permis »)

 "prearranged funeral plan" means an agreement whereby, in consideration of payment therefor in advance, by a lump sum or instalments, a funeral director contracts to provide funeral services for a person alive at the time the agreement is made; (« arrangement préalable d'obsèques »)

 "purchaser" means a person who enters into a prearranged funeral plan with a licensee under this Act. (« acheteur »)

 2(1) Every funeral director who undertakes to provide the funeral services of another person under a prearranged funeral plan shall comply with this Act in order to ensure that those funeral services may be available and provided when required.